JamesR-J/Tensorflow-Simple-Tree-Recognition/README.md

 At the end of the day this NN is nowhere near as accurate as a human identifier, but as talked above when I identify a tree I am taking a lot more in to account than just the bark, therefore the future goal should be adding some more useful indications to help the NN.

 ## Current issues with the data:
 * Some species of tree have very varied bark depending on age of the tree eg the douglas fir.
-Getting a large enough amount of photos of the different stages is very important to accuratley identify this trend.
+Getting a large enough amount of photos of the different stages is very important to accuratley identify this variation.

 Young Douglas Fir          |  Older Douglas Fir :-------------------------:|:-------------------------:
 <img src="douglas_fir_young.jpg" width="200">  |  <img src="douglas_fir_old.jpg" width="200">

 * There aren't any young poplars in the woods so this dataset wouldn't generalise very well to other woods with poplars.
-* With the species chosen there is quite a large variation in tree bark structure so makes it a lot easier, the NN would struggle with similar looking species of tree.
+* With the species chosen there is quite a large variation in tree bark structure which makes it a lot easier, the NN would struggle with similar looking species of tree.

-The answer to these issues is mainly just gathering more data so slowly over the coming term time holidays this will be possible.
+The answer to these issues is mainly just gathering more data, so slowly over the coming term time holidays this will be possible.
 Also these images will be of varying seasons allowing the NN to generalise better.

 ## Next Steps: